bitbinio/bitbin/README.md

 The `init` command inquires certian information and generates the initial `badassets.json` for managing assets.

+### Install

+Copy all files not existing (or not the same) in your locally defined path from the remote adapter.

 ### Publish

 With the publish command, all files that are found different (or missing) from the files manifest that are found in the